Contactless card limit to rise to £100 in October

 The pandemic accelerated a move away from cash, with shoppers often being encouraged to use contactless in many stores to reduce close contact between staff and customers.

 It meant the government and industry hurriedly increased the limit to £45 and announced plans to raise it again to £100.
+Banks say that will allow people to pay, without the need for a Pin, when filling up the car with petrol or during weekly food shopping trips.

-Banks said that, given the number of terminals that will need to be updated to accept the new limit, it would take some time for the new level to be introduced across all retailers.
+They added that, given the number of terminals that will need to be updated to accept the new limit, it would take some time for the new level to be introduced across all retailers.

+Chancellor Rishi Sunak said: "Increasing the contactless limit will make it easier than ever to pay safely and securely.
+As people get back to the High Street, millions of payments will made be simpler, providing a welcome boost for retailers and shoppers."

 However, there are concerns that the next increase will prove tempting for criminals to step up efforts to steal cards.